chrissy-dev/flick/README.md

 ### Password Protection:

 If you add a `secret` field in the `meta.md` file, the album will be password protected.
 Users will need to enter the correct password to access the album.
-The password can be stored as plain text or encoded, depending on your preference.
+The password can be stored as plain text or encoded for now.
+In the future I would be good to support some form of application key encryption.

 ## Theming with Blade

 The application uses the Blade templating engine for theming.
-You can customize the look and feel of the application by modifying the Blade templates in the `views/` directory.
+You can customise the look and feel of the application by modifying the Blade templates inside the `themes/<theme>` directory.

 ### Available Templates:

+At a minimum a theme should contain the following:

 - **`index.blade.php`:** The homepage that lists all the albums.
 - **`album.blade.php`:** Displays photos within a specific album.
 - **`password.blade.php`:** The password prompt for password-protected albums.

-### Example of Customizing the Template:
+### Example of Customising the Theme:

 You can modify the `index.blade.php` template to change the layout of the album listing: